Cray-HPE/docs-csm/install/redeploy_pit_node.md

 1. <a name="csi-handoff-bss-metadata"></a>Upload the `data.json` file to BSS, our `cloud-init` data source.

-    **If any changes have been made** to this file (for example, as a result of any customizations or workarounds), use the path to that file instead.
-This step will prompt for the root password of the NCNs.
+    **If any changes have been made** to this file (for example, as a result of any customizations or workarounds), then use the path to the modified file instead.

+    > This step will prompt for the root password of the NCNs.

     ```bash
     pit# csi handoff bss-metadata --data-file /var/www/ephemeral/configs/data.json || echo "ERROR: csi handoff bss-metadata failed"